awsdocs/amazon-s3-user-guide/doc_source/enable-replication.md

 Replication is the automatic, asynchronous copying of objects across buckets in the same or different AWS Regions\.
 Replication copies newly created objects and object updates from a source bucket to a destination bucket\.
 For more information about replication concepts and how to use replication with the AWS CLI, AWS SDKs, and the Amazon S3 REST APIs, see [Replication](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication.html) in the *Amazon Simple Storage Service Developer Guide*\.

 Replication requires versioning to be enabled on both the source and destination buckets\.
 To review the full list of requirements, see [Requirements for Replication](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication.html#replication-requirements) in the *Amazon Simple Storage Service Developer Guide*\.
-For more information about versioning, see [How Do I Enable or Suspend Versioning for an S3 Bucket?](enable-versioning.md)
+For more information about versioning, see [How do I enable or suspend versioning for an S3 Bucket?](enable-versioning.md)

 The object replicas in the destination bucket are exact replicas of the objects in the source bucket\.
 They have the same key names and the same metadata—for example, creation time, owner, user\-defined metadata, version ID, access control list \(ACL\), and storage class\.
 Optionally, you can explicitly specify a different storage class for object replicas\.
 And regardless of who owns the source bucket or the source object, you can choose to change replica ownership to the AWS account that owns the destination bucket\.
 For more information, see [Changing the Replica Owner](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication-change-owner.html) in the *Amazon Simple Storage Service Developer Guide*\.